menandmice/micetro_docs/guides/implementation/mfa_azure.rst

       * Python is available to "all user" (Windows).

-      * Use a BlueCat tested version of Python (see the dependency checklist).
+      * Use a Men&Mice tested version of Python (see the dependency checklist).

       * Python is installed in the "Default" environment